YashSarang/B.E-Mumbai-University-First-Year/README.md

-Assignments + Books + Study Material for the latest First Year Curriculum of the Mumbai University.
+Assignments + Books + Study Material for the latest First Year Engineering Curriculum of the Mumbai University.
 Feel free to use them for Educational purposes only.